skip to Main Content

 2. You’ve Made These Common Pet Parent Mistakes

 Not letting your dog out enough.
-As I mentioned, even a well potty trained dog can only hold it for so long.
+As I mentioned, even a well-potty-trained adult dog can only hold it for so long.
 If you are away or distracted for hours at a time, your dog’s bladder just might not be up to the challenge.
 This is especially true for smaller dogs who, naturally, have smaller bladders.
 In addition, if you see your dog drinking a significant amount of water in a single sitting, it’s probably a good idea to let him out in the immediate future.
 If your work keeps you away from home for longer than your dog can manage, arranging to have someone let him out while you’re away might solve the problem.

 Using a crate that’s too large.
 Dogs have a natural den instinct.
 Most dogs will avoid eliminating where they sleep (their den).
-The ideally-sized crate will allow your pooch to stand up, stretch a bit, and turn around.
+The ideally sized crate will allow your pooch to stand up, stretch a bit, and turn around.
 It shouldn’t be so large that he has room to sleep in one corner and pee in the other.

 Using the wrong cleaner.
 When a dog pees on the floor, it can leave a lingering scent that invites him back to repeat the behavior.
 You may not notice it, but human noses aren’t nearly as keen as dogs’.
 Using an enzymatic cleaner formulated specifically for hard floors or carpets and upholstery is the only way to get rid of the smell so that even your dog can’t detect it.
-That’s because it breaks the waste down completely and safely
+That’s because it breaks the waste down completely and safely.

 3. Your Dog Has a Medical Condition

-Sometimes, training and parenting have nothing to do with it.
+Sometimes, training and parenting have nothing to do with inappropriate urination.
 There are a number of medical conditions that can cause dogs to pee on the floor.
 Some of them cause excessive thirst, which leads to excessive drinking and peeing.
 Others may make it painful to urinate, causing dogs to avoid going until they can’t hold it another second.
 A few health issues that contribute to peeing on the floor are:

 • Diabetes